 As speculation intensified Friday that the plane might have been hijacked by a person or people with aviation skills, a picture began to emerge of the two men whose actions will be a focus of the investigation.
 The global aviation industry is reverberating with shock as well as a range of theories over the fate of the missing Malaysia Airlines jet, but most in the business think the unsolved mystery is more of a tragic red herring than a wake-up call for drastic changes.

 It's a mystery in a world with few mysteries anymore.
+A U.S. official who spoke to the Associated Press on the condition of anonymity said Thursday investigators are beginning to explore whether the plane may have flown for another four hours after contact was lost, based on the estimated fuel onboard and the inability of searchers to find wreckage.
 A Chinese Embassy statement to Malaysian officials later said there's no confirmation the objects are related to the missing plane and that the posting on the website was not authorized nor endorsed by the Chinese government. .

 The satellites also received speed and altitude information about the plane from its intermittent "pings," the people said.
 But the U.S. planned to move surveillance planes into an area of the Indian Ocean 1,000 miles or more west of the Malay peninsula where the plane took off, said Cmdr.
 William Marks, the spokesman for the U.S. Seventh Fleet.

 The Chinese operation of searching for the lost Malaysia Airlines flight MH370 has involved air, water and undersea dimensions, and expanded to the northwest, southwest and southeast.
+Jinggangshan, which cruised into position on Tuesday, has put all its equipments into full use, including helicopters and steamboats, to try to find the anything that related to the missing jetliner, but in vain.
 It was reported that Chinese warships will continue to broaden the search area to the northwest in the Gulf of Thailand before new search plans come out.